Nightmare-ing/ME6108-HWs/README.md

 ## Homework 2

 Homework 2 requires to draw the Three View and the Isometric View of an object.
-The coordinates of the vertex of the object are given in the `data*.csv` file under the `data` directory.
+The coordinates of the vertex of the object are given in the `data*. csv` file under the `HW2/data` directory.

-Linear transformation algorithm is implemented in `trivs.py`, and the main script is in `main.py` for interacting with user input, and the `drawer.py` are for drawing the transformed figure.
+Linear transformation algorithm is implemented in `HW2/trivs.py`, and the main script is in `HW2/main.py` for interacting with user input, and the `drawer.py` are for drawing the transformed figure.

 The demo of user interface is shown as following: